freebsd/freebsd-quarterly/2020q2/rtsx.md

 More tests are welcome, especially for the devices not yet tested.
 These devices may require more tweaks.

-PR204521 contains bulk of exchanges for completion of the code.
+PR204521 contains the bulk of exchanges for completion of the code.